alan-turing-institute/data-safe-haven/docs/deploy_shm_instructions.md

 3. When prompted to `Provide your Tenant ID`, enter your Azure Active Directory ID.
 To get this:
     - In the Azure portal select `Azure Active Directory` in the left hand side bar
     - Select `Properties` in the left hand side bar
-    - Copy the `Directory ID` field and enter it at the prompt on the NPS server
+    - Copy the `Directory ID` field and enter it at the prompt on the NPS
     - **Troubleshooting:** If you see an error `New-MsolServicePrincipalCredential : Service principal was not found`, this indicates that the `Azure Multi-Factor Auth Client` is not enabled in Azure Active Directory.
         - Look at [the documentation here](https://docs.microsoft.com/en-us/azure/active-directory/authentication/howto-mfa-nps-extension#troubleshooting).
         - Make sure the Safe Haven Azure Active Directory has valid P1 licenses: